diabolical-ninja/yeltahir.com/content/posts/nbn/index.md

 ---

-For avid readers of this blog (there is one...right?) you’ll remember my quest to find a house and the [app built](https://www.yeltahir.com/posts/smart_property_search/) to help out.
-While building that I stumbled across a few references to an unofficial NBN API that could be used to determine the technology type present for a given address.
+For avid readers of this blog you’ll remember my quest to find a house and the [app built](https://www.yeltahir.com/posts/smart_property_search/) to help out.
+While building that I stumbled across a few references to an unofficial NBN API that could be used to determine the broadband technology type present (fibre to the home, hybrid fibre, etc) for a given address.
 I presume a nifty nelly reverse engineered one or some of the nbn [check your address](https://www.nbnco.com.au/connect-home-or-business/check-your-address) sites to figure them out.

-These APIs proved incredibly useful and so it only seemed right to package them up and make it easier for the next hacker to grab them and use them in their project.
+These APIs proved incredibly useful and so it only seemed right to package them up and make it easier for the next hacker to grab them and go for their project.

 Introducing [nbnpy](https://nbnpy.readthedocs.io), a python library that wraps up these unofficial NBN API’s to help you better understand the NBN connection details for a given address.

 {{< admonition type=success title="View the source" open=false >}}
-NBN-Py is all open source: [NBN-Py](https://github.com/diabolical-ninja/nbnpy)
+NBN-Py is all open source: [Find me on Github](https://github.com/diabolical-ninja/nbnpy)
 {{< /admonition >}}